Georgia deputies arrested in Mexico for bringing weapons across border for safety, officials say

 Martelle Davis had been with the sheriff’s office since 2014 and Shawana Davis joined the agency as a school resource officer, according to 13 WMAZ.

-Hancock said the two didn’t’ violate agency policy, but violated Mexican law.
+Hancock said the two didn’t violate agency policy, but violated Mexican law.

 “Mexican law says that you cannot bring a firearm into their country,” he said.
 “They're certified law enforcement officers.
 They're trained to protect people, so they carried their weapons with them thinking in their minds that they are going to do what they do every day.
 Protect people and protect myself.”